BAPCPA Report - 2022

 Summary of Findings

-During calendar year 2019, more than 733,000 bankruptcy petitions were filed by individuals with debts that are predominantly consumer in nature (“consumer cases”), largely unchanged from 2018.
-Approximately 62 percent of the petitions were filed under chapter 7, in which a debtor’s nonexempt assets are liquidated and the proceeds distributed to creditors.
-About 38 percent were filed under chapter 13, in which individuals with regular income and who have debts below a statutory threshold make installment payments to creditors under court-confirmed plans.
-One-tenth of 1 percent of petitions filed by individuals with predominantly consumer debt were filed under chapter 11, which allows businesses and individuals to continue operating while they formulate plans to reorganize and repay their creditors.1
+During calendar year 2022, more than 364,500 bankruptcy petitions were filed by individuals with debts that were predominantly consumer in nature (“consumer cases”), a decline of 6 percent from the consumer petitions filed in 2021.
+Approximately 58 percent of the petitions were filed under chapter 7, in which a debtor’s nonexempt assets are liquidated and the proceeds distributed to creditors.
+Forty-two percent were filed under chapter 13, in which individuals with regular income and who have debts below a statutory threshold make installment payments to creditors under court-confirmed plans.
+Fewer than 1 percent of petitions filed by individuals with predominantly consumer debt were filed under chapter 11, which allows businesses and individuals to continue operating while they formulate plans to reorganize and repay their creditors.1

-Approximately 764,000 consumer cases were closed during calendar year 2019.
-Sixty-three percent of the closed consumer cases had been filed under chapter 7, about 37 percent under chapter 13, and less than 1 percent under chapter 11.
+Approximately 436,500 consumer cases were closed during calendar year 2022.
+Fifty-five percent of the closed consumer cases had been filed under chapter 7, 45 percent under chapter 13, and less than 1 percent under chapter 11.

-The median average monthly income reported by all debtors was $2,978 (3 percent higher than in 2018), and the median average reported monthly expenses were $2,836 (3 percent higher than in 2018).
-From filing to closing, chapter 7 consumer cases terminated in 2019 had a mean time interval of 186 days and a median time interval of 114 days.
-A total of 152,226 reaffirmation agreements were reported as filed in 108,589 chapter 7 consumer cases terminated during 2019.
-In 39 percent of the chapter 13 cases filed during 2019, debtors reported that they had filed for bankruptcy protection during the previous eight years, the same percentage as in 2018.
+The median average monthly income reported by all debtors was $3,208 (10 percent higher than in 2021), and the median average reported monthly expenses were $3,013 (6 percent more than in 2021).2 From filing to closing, chapter 7 consumer cases terminated in 2022 had a mean time interval of 208 days and a median time interval of 113 days.
+A total of 67,325 reaffirmation agreements were reported as filed in 49,154 chapter 7 consumer cases that were terminated during 2022.

 |28 U.S.C. § 159(c)(3)(B)||Income and Expenses Reported by Debtors||2|